krukowskid/krukowskid.github.io/_posts/2023-05-21-Bringing-Open-Source-Security-to-Azure-DevOps-and-GitHub-Actions-with-Trivy.md

 ---
 excerpt_text: "Detect vulnerabilities early and ensure secure, robust deployments!"
+excerpt: "An easy way to improve security and enable DevSecOps in your CICD pipelines."

 title: "Bringing Open Source Security to Azure DevOps and GitHub Actions with Trivy"